For the First Time in Forever: Frozen Jr.

-In the Frozen Jr. version, in the second verse, the line "A beautiful stranger, tall and fair" is changed to "A beautiful stranger, tall and rare".
+In the Frozen Jr. version, the first verse uses the same lyrics as the original, barring one small line change in the second verse, where "A beautiful stranger, tall and fair" is changed to "A beautiful stranger, tall and rare".
+The fourth verse originally added by the full musical was also omitted.
+This version goes up a half-step from the first to second verse and a whole step from the second to third verse, progressing from E flat major to E major, ending in F major for the final.
+In addition, Elsa's solo bridge in the second verse uses the relative minor of E major - C# minor.

+Frozen Kids

+In the Frozen Kids version, the song was further shortened, with the second verse being omitted.

 Reprise

-In the reprise, Anna has arrived at Elsa's ice palace to try to get her to unfreeze the kingdom, after she unknowingly sparked an eternal winter.
+In the reprise, Anna arrives at Elsa's ice palace to try to get her to unfreeze the kingdom, after she unknowingly sparked an eternal winter.
 She also wants Elsa to come back so that they can rekindle their once close relationship as sisters.
 However, Elsa refuses because she feels she cannot control her powers and that she is better off alone where she can't hurt anyone.
-As Anna's tries to reason with her sister, Elsa's fear intensifies, resulting in her being covered in a blizzard of ice particles as a physical manifestation of her emotions, and she blocks out Anna's calming words.
+As Anna tries to reason with her sister, Elsa's fear intensifies, resulting in her being covered in a blizzard of ice particles as a physical manifestation of her emotions, and she blocks out Anna's calming words.
 At one point, Elsa turns her back to her sister to form a two shot west, a blocking technique normally used in American soap operas.
-Finally, paranoid and lost, Elsa lets out a yell, and accidentally blasts Anna in the heart with the accumulated ice particles, thereby freezing it (an act which Pabbie and the trolls note to be fatal); causing Kristoff and Olaf to rush to her side, to make sure she's okay.
+Finally, paranoid and lost, Elsa lets out a yell, and accidentally blasts Anna in the heart with the accumulated ice particles, thereby freezing it (an act which Pabbie and the trolls note to be fatal); causing her to fall to the floor and Kristoff and Olaf to rush to her side, to make sure she is okay.

 The reprise uses a different melody from the original.
 Namely, Anna's parts are in a major key while Elsa's counterpoint is in a minor key, highlighting the opposite emotions the two characters have at this point in time.
 After Anna is inadvertently struck by Elsa's magic, the percussion includes part of the music from "Frozen Heart".

 Musical version

-In the reprise, elements from Demi Lovato's version of "Let It Go" are incorporated into Elsa's side of the duet, albeit with slightly modified lyrics.
+In the reprise, Elsa tells Anna about how she hurt her with her magic when they were kids, and sings the bridge verse from Demi Lovato's version of "Let It Go", albeit with slightly modified lyrics to reflect Elsa's character, before the reprise starts.

+Later after the North American tour in 2019, the reprise was replaced with a new duet titled "I Can't Lose You", which was eventually added to subsequent productions of the musical, while the "Let it Go" stanza remains unchanged.